hnky/blog/iot-edge-custom-vision-jetson-nano.md

 - [You can find an extended tutorial here](https://dev.to/azure/getting-started-with-iot-edge-development-on-nvidia-jetson-devices-2dfl)

-### 2.3 Prep for Custom Vision
+### 2.3 Enable GPU support in Docker

-Disable the UI.
+**Disable the UI**
 By default the Nano runs a visual interface.
-This takes up memory, which is needed to run the AI models.
+This takes up resources, which are needed to run the AI models.
 ```
 sudo systemctl set-default multi-user.target
 ```

+**Get more power**
-- Set the Nano in high-power (10W) mode:
+Set the Nano in high-power (10W) mode:
 ```
 sudo nvpmodel -m 0
 ```

+**NVidia runtime**
-- Set the NVidia runtime as a default runtime in Docker.
+Set the NVidia runtime as a default runtime in Docker.
 Your /etc/docker/daemon.json file should look like this.
 ```
 {